 Now that we have this inequality, we can forget about books for the time being and solve the inequality.
 To do this, we multiply both sides by .

 Now we need to think about books again.
 Sorry.
 It'll all be over soon.
 This answer means Shin can fit up to 32 books on his shelf.

 Okay, you can stop thinking about books now.
 We told you it would fly by.

-Algebra could also be used to figure out how many cars you can fit in a parking lot, how many boxes of cereal you can fit on a shelf, how many airplane runways you could fit on a piece of land, or how many full-sized marshmallows you can fit in your mouth without choking.
+Algebra can also be used to figure out how many cars you can fit in a parking lot, how many boxes of cereal you can fit on a shelf, how many airplane runways you can fit on a piece of land, or how many full-sized marshmallows you can fit in your mouth without choking.
 Don't try this at home.